MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 | :----------------: | :----------------: |:-------------:|:----------------: | :----------------: |:-------------:| :-------------:|

 **Are you a SharePoint Tenant administrator?**
-- Yes - Next, confirm your tenant has already downloaded the App Catalog
+- Yes - Next, confirm your tenant has already downloaded the App Catalog.
-- No – Work with your M365 Global administrator or SharePoint Tenant administrator to add you as a [SharePoint Tenant administrator](https://docs.microsoft.com/sharepoint/sharepoint-admin-role)
+- No – Work with your M365 Global administrator or SharePoint Tenant administrator to add you as a [SharePoint Tenant administrator](https://docs.microsoft.com/sharepoint/sharepoint-admin-role).
-- Unsure – When you log into office.com, you’ll see an Admin center app icon next to your M365 apps if you have SharePoint tenant administrator credentials
+- Unsure – When you log into office.com, you’ll see an Admin center app icon next to your M365 apps if you have SharePoint tenant administrator credentials.

 **Are you an Administrator of the App Catalog?**
-- Yes - Next, confirm your tenant has M365 learning Pathways provisioned
+- Yes - Next, confirm your tenant has M365 learning Pathways provisioned.
-- No - Next, ask your Global tenant administrator to add you as an [App Catalog administrator](https://docs.microsoft.com/office365/customlearning/addappadmin)
+- No - Next, ask your Global tenant administrator to add you as an [App Catalog administrator](https://docs.microsoft.com/office365/customlearning/addappadmin).

 #### The tenant must meet the following provisioning pre-requisites:

-The **tenant** where the site will be provisioned must have the [SharePoint App Catalog](https://docs.microsoft.com/sharepoint/use-app-catalog) installed *and* have the latest version of [M365 learning pathways](https://docs.microsoft.com/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.) installed.
+The **tenant** where the site will be provisioned must have the [SharePoint App Catalog](https://docs.microsoft.com/sharepoint/use-app-catalog) installed *and* have the latest version of [M365 learning pathways](https://docs.microsoft.com/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.). installed.
 Your tenant must have **version 4.0 or higher** of M365 learning pathways.

 **Does your tenant have the App Catalog installed?**
-- Yes - Next, confirm you are an administrator of the App Catalog
+- Yes - Next, confirm you are an administrator of the App Catalog.
-- No - Next, [install the App Catolg](https://www.bing.com/videos/search?q=where+to+find+the+app+catogue+in+sharepoint&docid=608008189208497248&mid=99CF7FB554B328AC189899CF7FB554B328AC1898&view=detail&FORM=VIRE) (this will take about 30 minutes)
+- No - Next, [install the App Catolg](https://www.bing.com/videos/search?q=where+to+find+the+app+catogue+in+sharepoint&docid=608008189208497248&mid=99CF7FB554B328AC189899CF7FB554B328AC1898&view=detail&FORM=VIRE) (this will take about 30 minutes.)
 - Unsure - Navigate to the SharePoint admin center, then select **Sites > Active sites** and you will see the **App Catalog**:

 ![Image active sites in the SharePoint admin center](media/sss-active-sites.png)